How to Apply Double VLOOKUP in Excel (4 Quick Ways)

 {FALSE}

-IF(ISNA(VLOOKUP(C12,B5:D10,3,FALSE)), “Not found”, VLOOKUP(C12,B5:D10,3,FALSE))
+➤ IF(ISNA(VLOOKUP(C12,B5:D10,3,FALSE)), “Not found”, VLOOKUP(C12,B5:D10,3,FALSE))

-Finally, the IF function checks whether a condition is met, and returns the patient’s Problem if FALSE, and returns ‘Not Found’ if TRUE.
+Finally, the IF function checks whether a condition is met, returns the patient’s Problem if FALSE, and returns ‘Not Found’ if TRUE.

-4. Double VLOOKUP with IFERROR Function
+4. Double VLOOKUP with the IFERROR Function

 In this method, we will apply the IFERROR function with two VLOOKUP.
 So, here are the steps involved in this method.